Shivhare-Ayush/Portfolio.io/README.md

 - Add socials
 - Add technologies
 - Add certifications

+Readability Buff
+- Figure out mouse tracking
+- fade out the background where the mouse is
+(Should be implemented on the page level)

 BUGS:
 - Mobile Support
 - This means making my website responsive.